Supervisor/supervisor/README.txt

   bar"').
 Note that the value of 'command' may include Python string expressions, e.g. "/path/to/programname --port=80%(process_num)02d" might expand to "/path/to/programname --port=8000" at runtime.
-  String expressions are evaluated against a dictionary containing "group_name", "process_num" and "program_name".  **Controlled programs should themselves not be daemons, as supervisord assumes it is responsible for daemonizing its subprocesses (see "Nondaemonizing of Subprocesses" later in this document).**
+  String expressions are evaluated against a dictionary containing the keys "group_name", "process_num" and "program_name".  **Controlled programs should themselves not be daemons, as supervisord assumes it is responsible for daemonizing its subprocesses (see "Nondaemonizing of Subprocesses" later in this document).**